Shannon-Goddard/grow_app/README.md

 - The data displayed is relevant to the user in a concise way.

 **GrowApp**'s usability:
-- Relevant daily guide through a successful cannabis grow.
+- Relevant daily guide through a full cannabis grow cycle.
 - Resources to troubleshooting sick plants
 - Access and information on materials needed for a successful grow